yogen-p/yogen-p/README.md

 - 🔭 I’m developing the Android Payments app of a London based Fintech Startup
-- 🤭 I love using latest tools and libraries(once they become stable).
+- 🤭 I love using latest tools and libraries(once they become stable)
 - 🌱 Actively learning Backend development using Typescript, NodeJs, and SQL
 - 💬 Ask me about anything, I'll either contribute to the discussion or be a very good listener
 - ⚡ Fun fact: Prisoners began to arrive in Auschwitz a few days after McDonald’s was founded